 Through a diversified approach to worldwide entertainment, James positions Wild Media to develop content in four key segments: Feature Film Production, Television Production, Interactive Media Production and Consumer Products.

-James successfully led Wild Media to fully finance their first feature film GRIM TRIGGER, partially financed by Universal Studios Canada and shot in Sudbury and releasing across North America in the summer of 2019.
+James successfully led Wild Media to fully finance their first feature film PROJECT ITHACA, partially financed by Universal Studios Canada and shot in Sudbury and releasing across North America in the summer of 2019.
 He also led negotiations to option the YA novel THE DOGS, by award-winning author Allan Stratton, intended as their next feature film going to camera in Fall 2020.

 James has been instrumental in securing development deals for their animated series METAL GIANTS, with Corus Entertainment/Teletoon in partnership with the award-winning Pipeline Studios; MY LITTLE BIGFOOT with Mattel/HIT Entertainment; and optioning a reboot of the 1976 comic strip MIGHTY MITES with Bayard Canada/OWL Magazine; and securing the rights to a reboot of the unscripted hit series ANGRY PLANET currently on Amazon Prime.